 - Performance of all repairs, maintenance or services to any aircraft shall be limited to a commercial operator, the owner of the aircraft, or employees of the owner, and none other.
 The owner is then required to use FBO’s on the field.

 - No open-air repair services will be permitted, except on leased areas, unless authorized by the NBRAC and/or the Airport Manager, except preventive maintenance as specified in FAR part 43.

 - Legal obligations imposed on the NBRAC by federal, state or local requirements, and which affect, directly or indirectly, aeronautical activity, shall be deemed a part of these standards, and shall be incorporated into any new agreement, extension or amendment of any pre-existing agreement and/or lease.

 - A fixed base operator or tenant shall be required to comply at all times with safety, health or sanitary codes of the City and the Commonwealth, as well as the Airport Certification Manual, Airport Security Plan.

 - No activities, except those specifically authorized by the NBRAC and/or the Airport Manager shall be conducted on leased premises.

 - No touch and go operations shall be allowed during snow removal operations.

-- Ground vehicles are not allowed on the primary surfaces without the Airport Manager’s permission.
-The speed limit is ten (10) miles per hour, and all ground vehicles must yield to operating aircraft and airport emergency vehicles.
+- Ground vehicles are not allowed on the primary surfaces (movement area)without the Airport Manager’s permission.
+The speed limit is ten (15) miles per hour, and (5) miles per hour when in vicinity of aircraft, and all ground vehicles must yield to operating aircraft and airport emergency vehicles.

 - No kites, model airplanes, tethered unmanned balloons or other objects constituting a hazard to Aircraft operations shall be flown on or within the vicinity of the Airport.